ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 You can access the exact fields that are tainted through the `$tainted` store, returned from `superForm`.
 When you modify the form fields above you'll see how the `$tainted` store reacts.

-**Note:** Any modification to the `$form` store will taint the affected field(s)!
-The tainted check doesn't have anything to do with the html inputs themselves.
+**Note:** Any direct assignment `$form` will taint the affected field(s)!
+The tainted check is made on the `form` store, not the html input fields themselves.
+See below for how to set data without tainting the form.

 ## Untainting the form